 And in terms of how those numbers have looked over the years:

 In 2020, we saw significant surges in demand in search for SEO courses and roles.
 This is likely linked to the covid pandemic.
-And although searches dropped slightly in 2021, they remain notable higher than their pre pandemic 2019 levels.
+And, although searches did drop slightly in 2021, they remained notably higher than their pre pandemic 2019 levels and have surged to an all time high in 2022.

 SEO Demand Statistics